guemax/tracker/README.md

-# tracker
+# Tracker

-A tool to track your computer usage time
+A command-line tool to track your computer usage time.